erikngigi/install-guide-archlinux/README.md

 # Arch Linux MBR Installation Guide.

 This is my personal guide.
-I recommend you to read the official [`installation of arch wiki`](https://wiki.archlinux.org/index.php/Installation_guide).
+I recommend you to read the official [`installation wiki`](https://wiki.archlinux.org/index.php/Installation_guide).
 This guide will focus on `grub` and `MBR`.
-The purpose of this guide is to speed up the install process `Archlinux`.
+The purpose of this guide is to speed up the install process of `Archlinux`.

 ## Why Archlinux
-A linux distribution like `Archlinux` give you the freedom to `do it yourself`.
+The `Archlinux` distribution gives you the freedom to `do it yourself`.

 __NOTE__ that your kernel and initramfs are on the root file system, recovery after a crash may prove troublesome.

 They are many ways you can layout your partitions, I will focus on:

-1. Type of hardware (*BIOS* or *UEFI*)
+1. Type of hardware (*BIOS*)

-2. The Brand of the bootloader (*GRUB*)
+2. The bootloader (*GRUB*)

-3. I use my laptops for technical work, so the order,the type and the size of partitions matter for my use case.
+3. I use my laptop for technical work, so the order,the type and the size of partitions matter for my use case.

 4. I am just a speed enthusiast, like High Performance Computing and why not try to learn by doing it!

 The __MAIN__ reason of installing vanilla linux(`Archlinux`) are:

   + __No Bloatware__ - Imagine `4GB` image for Windows, `2GB+` for Fedora or Ubuntu but Arch Linux approx. `700MB`.
 Softwares preinstalled that you will never use.
-  + __Performance & Security__ - You install other distros; some crapware/spyware you didn't install are working in the background slowing your machine and making you quite uncomfortable.
+  + __Performance & Security__ - Other distributions contain spyware you didn't install and are working in the background slowing your machine and making you quite uncomfortable.
-  + __Learning__ - you get to understand linux better, nitty gritty.
+  + __Learning__ - A better understanding of Linux.
   + __Minimalism__ - Keep It Simple Stupid (KISS)

 ## Pre-installation